kubedb/cli/docs/guides/mongodb/clustering/sharding.md

     - `resources` represents resources for each container of mongos deployment.
     - `configSource` is an optional field to provide custom configuration file for mongos (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
+    - `strategy` is the deployment strategy to use to replace existing pods with new ones.
+This is optional.
+If not provided, kubernetes's default deploymentstrategy will be used.
+See more about [DeploymentStrategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy)
 - `spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod replica set instances in the topology uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `CertificateSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `CertificateSecret`._ If `CertificateSecret` is not given, KubeDB operator will generate a `CertificateSecret` itself.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
 When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MongoDB object name.
 KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-gvr`.
 No MongoDB specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).